sdthomas91/n-g-spmu/README.md

 ### Media

-- All Images were created or photographed by the developer
+- Some Images were created or photographed by the developer

+- Technician image on home page - <a href="https://www.freepik.com/free-photo/woman-visiting-cosmetologist-making-rejuvenation-procedures_12178265.htm#query=beautician%20in%20salon&position=3&from_view=search&track=ais">Image by senivpetro</a> on Freepik

 ### Acknowledgements